Artsplendr/AgenticAI-Stateful-Agent-Virtual-Pet-Care/README.md

 - carries memory forward across cycles
 - makes behavior decisions from current context
 - persists state for the next step

-This is a practical example of moving from **stateless chat** to a **continuous state machine agent**.
+This is a practical example of moving from **stateless chat** to to a **continuous, state-driven agent system** (LangGraph-based), even without active LLM inference in the current version.
 ---

 ## What Makes It Agentic + Stateful

-This project uses a LangGraph workflow where each node has a clear role:
+This project uses a LangGraph workflow where each node has a clear **rule-based** role:

 1. **Mood Node**: derives current dog state from a simulated calendar slot
 2. **Behavior Node**: generates state-aligned speech text